Paul Madden (diplomat): Education

 Madden was educated at The King's School, Ottery St Mary, and Gonville and Caius College, Cambridge, where he gained a BA degree in economic geography (later upgraded to MA).
 He has a Master of Business Administration degree from Durham University.
 He is a Fellow of the Royal Geographical Society.

 In 1983, Madden entered an essay contest sponsored by the Japanese Ministry of Foreign Affairs and was granted a study tour in Japan.
-He learned Japanese at the University of London, School of Oriental and African Studies and the British Embassy's school in Kamakura.
+He learned Japanese at the University of London, School of Oriental and African Studies (SOAS) and the British Embassy's school in Kamakura.

 Career

 Madden began his career in the Department of Trade and Industry where he was Private Secretary to the Minister 1984–86.
 He then studied Japanese at the School of Oriental and African Studies, University of London, and at Kamakura, Kanagawa, Japan, before joining the Diplomatic Service.
 He served at the Embassy in Tokyo 1988–92, at the Foreign and Commonwealth Office (FCO), dealing with EU enlargement and Environmental issues, 1992–96, and at the Embassy in Washington, D.C.
 1996–2000.
 He was Deputy High Commissioner in Singapore 2000–03, assistant director of Information at the FCO 2003–04, and managing director at UK Trade & Investment 2004–06.
 He was British High Commissioner in Singapore 2007–11 and High Commissioner to Australia 2011–15.

 Madden was appointed Companion of the Order of St Michael and St George (CMG) in the 2013 Birthday Honours, for services to the UK and improving UK-Australian relations.

-In April 2016 Madden was appointed British Ambassador to Japan in succession to Tim Hitchens.
+In April 2016, Madden was appointed British Ambassador to Japan in succession to Tim Hitchens.
 He took up his appointment in January 2017 as planned.